dsuryd/DotInitializr/README.md

-# DotInitialzr
+# DotInitializr

 Quickstart project generator from git templates.
-Inspired by Spring Initialzr.
+Inspired by Spring Initializr.

 _Work in progress..._